 Clearance Bar and Bollards

-Every inch of space is used on the drive-thru menu board but that doesn’t mean there aren’t opportunities to expand the usable messaging area.
+Every inch of space is used on the drive-thru menu board, but that doesn’t mean there aren’t opportunities to expand the usable messaging area.
 Brand booster side-wings and toppers are inexpensive additions to your existing hardware.
-They can be used for LTO’s or to draw greater attention to those things you really want to sell - your highest margin items.
+Use them for LTO’s or to draw more attention to those things you most want to sell - your highest margin items.
 Quickly and easily expand the usable surface area of your menu board without breaking the bank.

 When designing the interior of your business, you put a good deal of thought into the customer experience.
-Similar attention should be placed on the customer experience for drive-thru patrons.
-Adding these components to the drive-thru will improve the customer experience, protect your assets, allow for good communication and therefore easier transactions, and facilitate higher sales volume.
+Give similar attention to the customer experience for drive-thru patrons.
+Adding these components to the drive-thru will improve the customer experience, protect your assets, allow for reliable communication and therefore easier transactions, and facilitate higher sales volume.
 Speak to the drive-thru experts at The Howard Company to learn about how you can improve your drive-thru with these and other enhancements.